 - The Ohio State University requires maintenance of a GPA ≥ 2.0.
-See Board of Trustees Bylaws and Rules Chapter 3335-9 Attendance and Graduation Section 23 Minimum Scholastic Requirements. - 2.
-The School of Health and Rehabilitation Sciences requires GPA $\geq$ 2.5 for admission to the School and maintenance of a GPA $\geq$ 2.2 for all undergraduate students.
+See Board of TrusteesBylaws and Rules Chapter 3335-9 Attendance and Graduation Section 23 Minimum Scholastic Requirements. - 2.
+The Ohio State University Graduate School requires maintenance of a GPA ≥ 3.0 for all graduate students.
+See Graduate School Handbook Section 5.1 Good Standing. - 3.
+The School of Health and Rehabilitation Sciences requires GPA $\geq$ 2.5 for admission to the School and maintenance of a GPA $\geq$ 2.2 for all undergraduate students. - 4.
+Individual Programs within the HRS may have other specific GPA and course requirements: Please see individual program handbooks for these details.